 Using Tor, the CivicActions VPN (for CivicActions business) or a paid VPN (such as PIA and there are others; be sure to choose an exit node that is not in the U.S.) is the best route, but the two simple and free services below will have little impact on your browsing experience and can go a long way to minimizing the data others collect about you:

-- Privacy Badger to disable most ads and cookie collectors
+- Privacy Badger blocks most ads and cookie collectors.
+Open source and free.

 Private Messaging and Calling

 - Protecting Your Privacy Online (a DuckDuckGo search)

 - How to encrypt your entire life in less than an hour (includes Tor Browser and DuckDuckGo)

 - The Privacy Enthusiast's Guide to Using Android

 - The Privacy Enthusiast's Guide to Using an iPhone